Disadvantages and Challenges

 The biggest problem is latency.
 When I play an action game and press jump or shoot, I expect it to happen instantly.
 But in cloud gaming I often feel a delay half a second or more.
 That may not sound like much, but in a fast multiplayer match it means my opponent wins while I’m left frustrated.
 It is like playing through thick fog: I know what I want to do, but the game reacts late.
 The technology will soon reduce this problem.

-Edge computing moves data processing closer to the user to reduce latency and improve reliability.
 Instead of sending everything to distant cloud centers, part of the computation happens on local nodes, enabling faster responses and more stable performance.
 This is crucial for cloud gaming, VR/AR, and fast‑paced action games where milliseconds make a difference.
 As edge networks expand, cloud gaming will become increasingly similar to running games on local hardware.

 Dependence on the internet